If a king judges the poor with truth, his throne will be established forever.

 “In a crooked mind even the right thing becomes crooked.” — Arsenie Boca

 In God’s economy, biblical equality means that each of God’s image-bearers is judged with a bias toward truth, not outcome.
-Partiality inherently involves prejudice, and God has expressly commanded in His Word that His people are to not harbor such sinful bias in their hearts (James 2:9).
+Partiality inherently involves prejudice, and God has expressly and unambiguously commanded in His Word that His people are to not harbor such sinful bias in their hearts (James 2:9).

-Equity seeks first to discern what is objectively true and, consequently, to render a ruling or verdict solely on that basis.
-Equality, on the other hand, prioritizes pursuing a desired or preferred outcome without regard to what is objectively true.
+Equity seeks first to discern what is objectively and impartially true and, subsequently, to render a ruling or verdict solely on that basis.
+Equality, on the other hand, emphasizes pursuing a desired or preferred outcome without regard to what is objectively true.
 In the situation in which King Solomon found himself, equality would have mandated that he take his sword and divide the disputed child in two, thereby leaving each of the women with half the body of a dead infant.

-In any discussion about equity versus equality, it is important to keep in mind the clear teachings of Scripture concerning God’s sovereign providence over all outcomes and judgments that come to pass in this world (Proverbs 16:33).
-So even when the outcome of a disputed matter is not what you or I may have desired, as believers in an altogether holy, just, and righteous God, we remain steadfast in the hope that the injustices that occur in this sinful world will one day be made right—just as God, who cannot lie, has promised (Leviticus 19:18; Romans 12:19; Colossians 3:25; 2 Thessalonians 1:6-9; 1 Timothy 5:24; Revelation 7:16-17).
+In any discussion about equity versus equality, it is important to keep in mind the clear teachings of Scripture concerning God’s sovereign providence over all outcomes and decisions that come to pass in this world (Proverbs 16:33).
+So even when the outcome of a disputed matter is not what you or I may have desired it to be, as believers in an altogether holy, just, and righteous God, we must remain grounded in the hope that the injustices that occur in this sinful world will one day be made right—just as God, who cannot lie, has promised (Leviticus 19:18; Romans 12:19; Colossians 3:25; 2 Thessalonians 1:6-9; 1 Timothy 5:24; Revelation 7:16-17).

 “Let my judgment come forth from Your presence; let your eyes look with equity.” — Psalm 17:2 (NASB)